trafficparrot/trafficparrot-demo-applications/thrift-calculator/README.md

 * cd thrift-calculator-1.1.0/
 * ./start-server.sh
 * ./start-client.sh
+* Start Traffic Parrot (you can request a trial here https://trafficparrot.com/trial.html)
-* Traffic Parrot can now be used to record localhost:5572
+* Traffic Parrot can now be used to record the real server localhost:5572
 * The client can either talk directly to the real server localhost:5572 or to Traffic Parrot on localhost:5562